Gulf and South Atlantic Stock Landings

 Landings for Species with Stock Annual Catch Limits (ACLs) in the Gulf of Mexico and South Atlantic

-- SEASONAL CLOSURES: Gulf of Mexico Seasons and Closures or South Atlantic Fishing Seasonal Closures
+- FISHING REGS & SEASONAL CLOSURES: Gulf of Mexico Seasons and Closures or South Atlantic Fishing Seasonal Closures

-- FEDERAL REGULATIONS: Code of Federal Regulations (CFR) part 622 - Fisheries of the Caribbean, Gulf of Mexico, and South Atlantic
+- FOR THE MOST CURRENT FEDERAL REGULATIONS: Code of Federal Regulations (CFR) part 622 - Fisheries of the Caribbean, Gulf of Mexico, and South Atlantic

-- OTHER LANDINGS: See the Southeast Region Annual Catch Limit Monitoring page.
+- FOR ALL LANDINGS: See the Southeast Region Annual Catch Limit Monitoring page.

 Species Complex: Spiny Lobster

 Preliminary Landings for Fishing Year: August 6 - March 31

 **Recreational landings are reported to the state of Florida and will be available following the end of the fishing year.